 - Quality of the proposal

-See Selection criteria for 2014 Commonwealth Academic Fellowships for further details.
+For further details, see Selection criteria for 2017 Commonwealth Academic Fellowships

-Candidates may also find the Feedback for unsuccessful candidates in 2013 useful.
+You may also find the Feedback for unsuccessful candidates useful.

 How to apply

 If you have previously held a Commonwealth PhD Scholarship funded by the CSC and meet the eligibility criteria for these fellowships, you can apply directly to the CSC.

 Selected universities are also invited to nominate their own academic staff.
 If you are employed by one of these universities, you must apply via that institution in the first instance.
 You must check with your nominating university for their specific advice and rules for applying, and for their own closing date for applications.
 The deadline for nominating universities to submit nominations to the CSC is 13 December 2016.
 Click here for a list of nominating universities

 You must make your application using the CSC’s Electronic Application System (EAS).
 Click here for full information on how to use the EAS, including detailed guides.